ErikAndSmokey/MPC_Parsers/Perseverance Parser/READ ME.md

 Here's how to use the parser:

-1) Download the .py file and .bat files
+1) Download the .py file and .bat files located in the 'Parser' folder.

 2) Put all the parser files in the same root folder (ex.
 'C:\Users\JoeSchmo\Desktop\Set Shift')